schech1/uptime-buddy/README.md

 ```
 ## Settings on the iOS App

-After deploying the Docker container, open the Uptime Buddy companion app on your iPhone.
+Before deploying the container, open the Uptime Buddy companion app on your iPhone.
-Follow the three steps to configure Uptime Buddy:
+Follow a few steps to configure Uptime Buddy:

 - Generate the token
 - Enter your backend address (Address where you host this container, including the port (e.g.http://your-server-ip:5005))
 - Copy the generated token into your `docker-compose.yml` and deploy it.
+- Send the settings to Apple Watch.

 <br>
 <img src="images/uptime-buddy-ios.PNG" alt="Apple Watch with Uptime Buddy" style="width:30%;">

 ## The Apple Watch and iOS App